rschurade/Ingnomia/README.md

 ### Database configuration ###

 The game uses a squlite database.
-It can be created from the .sql file in the `/content/db` folder or copied over from the installed game from Steam.
+It can be created from the ingnomia.db.sql file in the `/content/db` folder or copied over from the installed game from Steam.
+If you are on windows disable hide file extensions for known files.
+The file used by the game is ingnomia.db NOT ingnomia.db.sql

 ### Deployment ###